Code of Ethics

 - The member respects the confidential nature of information concerning students and may give it only to authorized persons or agencies directly concerned with their welfare.
 The member follows legal requirements in

 reporting child protection issues.

-- The member recognizes that a privileged relationship with students exists and refrains from exploiting that relationship for material, ideological, or other advantage.
+- A privileged relationship exists between members and students.
+The member refrains from exploiting that relationship for material, ideological, or other advantage.

-- The member is willing to review with colleagues, students, and their parents/guardians the quality of service rendered by the member and the practices employed in discharging professional duties.
+- The member is willing to review with colleagues, students, and their parents/guardians the practices employed in discharging the member’s professional duties.

-- The member directs any criticism of the teaching performance and related work of a colleague to that colleague in private, and only then, after informing the colleague in writing of the intent to do so, may direct the criticism, in confidence, to appropriate individuals who are able to offer
+- The member directs any criticism of the teaching performance and related work of a colleague to that colleague in private.
+If the member believes that the issue(s) have not been addressed, they may, after privately informing the colleague in writing of their intent to do so, direct the criticism in confidence to appropriate individuals who can offer

 - The member acknowledges the authority and responsibilities of the BCTF and its locals and fulfills obligations arising from membership in her or his professional union.